Edmonton Elks

-The Edmonton Elks are a professional Canadian football team based in Edmonton, Alberta.
+The Edmonton Elks are a professional Canadian football team based in Edmonton.
 The club competes in the Canadian Football League (CFL) as a member of the league's West Division and plays their home games at Commonwealth Stadium.
-The Elks were founded in 1949 as the Edmonton Eskimos and have won the Grey Cup championship fourteen times (including a three-peat between 1954 and 1956 and an unmatched five consecutive wins between 1978 and 1982), most recently in 2015 and the most of any CFL club based in Western Canada.
-The team has a rivalry with the Calgary Stampeders.
-The team discontinued using the Eskimos name in 2020, with the new name Elks formally announced on June 1, 2021.
+The Elks were founded in 1949 as the Edmonton Eskimos and have won the Grey Cup championship 14 times (including a three-peat between 1954 and 1956 and an unmatched five consecutive wins between 1978 and 1982), most recently in 2015 and the most of any CFL club in Western Canada.
+The team has a rivalry with the Calgary Stampeders known as the Battle of Alberta.
+The team retired the Eskimos name in 2020 due to the Native American mascot controversy.